calaldees/teacherEducation/teacherEducation/_sessions.md

         * Task: What opportunities are there for students to participate in autonomous projects or creativity in Computing?
             * Consider how creativity/autonomy could be included in an upcoming lesson

+### (no session) WB 29th April
+* Mentor
+    * Review targets and foci in ITP and ensure your Trainee knows what they have to do to work towards final grading?

 SPR3 Due Friday 28th April
 Last SD?